Level3-REST/site/doc/patterns/process.md

 ![](process/example-sequential.svg){: .center-image}

+Parallel activities can reactivate previous `blocked-by` activities on the process.
+For instance, in our commerce example above, a shopper can select a "cash" payment option that only works with "pick up in store" shipping addresses.
+If the user selects a shipping address that is their home, rather than a retail location, the "cash" payment method blocks the "complete order" activity until the shopper resolves the conflict.

-A Process finishes when all the blocking activities complete and the last activity produces a `Location` to the final result.
+A Process finishes when all the blocking activities complete.
+The last activity may produce a `Location` to the a result resource, or the process itself is the completed resource.

 ## Process Resource